-Progress clearly evident Some pro ogress made Requires uplift Target Status A City Centre higher education campus - the creation of a multi-versity combining facilities from Limerick Institute of Technology (now TUS), University of Limerick and Mary Immaculate College in the heart of the City Centre: The University of Limerick (UL) is committed to establishing a vibrant collaborative campus in the heart of Limerick City.
-This is to be located on the former Dunnes Stores site which is on the banks of the River Shannon.
-Amber: Sor me progress made Colbert Station renewal - a new public transport interchange ar A Strategic Framework Plan is currently being prepared.
-The mixed "emphasis on providing a mix of accommodation for people of all age use development, will have a an Amber: Sor me progress made The original Limerick 2030 Plan stated that 'It is essential that a market and rebrand Limerick'.
-The current image and branding Limerick has launched a new brand aimed at promoting the city natio for inward investment, industry, tourism, education, the arts and cultur and work in.
-"Limerick: Atlantic Edge, European Embrace" is the new the city, developed by M&C Saatchi was referred to as 'fragme onally and globally as a desti ure, education and for people nted': nation e to live Green: Pro୍ gress clearly evident
+Progress clearly evident Some pro ogress made Requires uplift Target Status A City Centre higher education campus - the creation of a multi- Limerick Institute of Technology (now TUS), University of Limer in the heart of the City Centre: The University of Limerick (UL) is c collaborative campus in the heart of Limerick City.
+This is to be locat which is on the banks of the River Shannon. rick and Mary Immaculate (committed to establishing a v C ollege ibrant Amber: Sor ne progress made Colbert Station renewal - a new public transport interchange ar A Strategic Framework Plan is currently being prepared.
+The mixed "emphasis on providing a mix of accommodation for people of all age use development, will have a an Amber: Sor ne progress made The original Limerick 2030 Plan stated that 'It is essential that a coordinated effort is made to market and rebrand Limerick'.
+The current image and branding was referred to as 'fragmented': Limerick has launched a new brand aimed at promoting the city nationally and globally as a destination for inward investment, industry, tourism, education, the arts and culture, education and for people to live and work in.
+"Limerick: Atlantic Edge, European Embrace" is the new brand aimed at internationalising the city, developed by M&C Saatchi Green : Pro୍ gress clearly evident